Converting Variable Domains to English

 └─ _large_a_1(e2,x3)

 … if the error came from _large_a_1, we must have finished _dog_n_1 but be in the middle of resolving _a_q.
 At that point, the variable x3 contains something that is restricted to dog things (not even *a* dog yet).
 In this way, we can write code which gives the English description of a variable at a certain point in the tree’s execution.
-We can use that to build failure messages that have the proper “thing” for any phrase we encounter.
+We can use that to build failure messages that have the proper “domain” for any phrase we encounter.

-To do this, let’s create a function, EnglishForDelphinVariable(), which takes:
+To do this, let’s create a function, english_for_delphin_variable(), which takes:

 1. The variable we want an English representation of